-Date Details 10 November 2016 BTSC issued THB 22,000mn senior unsecured debentures.
-The bonds have been issued in four tranches due in 2019, 2021, 2023 and 2026 with an average coupon rate of 3.31%.
-The proceeds are mainly used to purchase new rolling stocks and fund electrical and mechanical systems (E&M) for the Northern (Mo Chit to Khu Khot; 17.8 km, 16 stations) and Southern (Bearing to Kheha; 12.6km, 9 stations) Green Line extensions.
-3 April 2017 BTSC opened the first station, Samrong station (E15), of Southern Green Line extension from Bearing to Kheha.
+Date Details BTSC 3 April 2017 BTSC opened the first station, Samrong station (E15), of Southern Green Line extension from Bearing to Kheha.
 11 August 2017 Northern Bangkok Monorail Co., Ltd. (NBM) and Eastern Bangkok Monorail Co., Ltd. (EBM) appointed BTSC to be a project manager to manage and oversee the construction of Pink Line and Yellow Line projects, respectively.
-1 October 2017 BTSC adjusted effective fare to THB 16-44.
-BTSC adjusted promotional prices for 30-Day trips for both adults and students (increasing THB 1 per trip) BTSC remained fare for stored-value card at THB 15-42 until 31 Mar 2018.
+1 October 2017 BTSC adjusted effective fare to THB 16 - 44.
+BTSC adjusted promotional prices for 30-Day trips for both adults and students (increasing by THB 1 per trip) BTSC remained fare for stored-value card at THB 15 - 42 until 31 Mar 2018.
 27 February 2018 BTSC signed the contract for the selling and installation of skytrain operation system (electrical and mechanical) for Gold Line phase I with Krungthep Thanakom Co., Ltd. for operation period of 30 months.
-1 April 2018 BTSC announced the promotional fares for stored-value card at THB 15-43 (THB 1 discount from current effective fare) 6 December 2018 BTSC opened the Southern Green Line extension from Samrong to Kheha.
-The Fund 17 April 2013 The fund initially invested in the future net farebox revenues from the BTS SkyTrain Core Network under the concession agreement from the date of purchase until the concession expiry date on 4 December 2029.
-From 17 April 2013 to 31 March 2018 The Fund paid dividends 20 times and paid returned capital 3 times to the Unitholders.
-Please see Section 8.3.2- "History of Dividend Payments and Capital Returns" 10 August 2016 The Fund, BTSC and AIA Company Limited ("AIA") signed memorandum agreement of construction of Suksa Wittaya station (S4) with a value of not more than THB 650 million.
+1 April 2018 BTSC announced the promotional fares for stored-value card at THB 15 - 43 (THB 1 discount from current effective fare) 6 December 2018 BTSC opened the Southern Green Line extension from Samrong to Kheha.

+Date Details 9 August 2019 BTSC opened the Northern Green Line extension from Mo Chit to Ha Yaek Lat Phrao.
+4 December 2019 BTSC opened the Northern Green Line extension from Ha Yaek Lat Phrao to Kasetsart University.
+The Fund 17 April 2013 The Fund initially invested in the future net farebox revenues from the BTS SkyTrain Core Network under the Concession Agreement from the date of purchase until the concession expiry date on 4 December 2029.
+From 17 April 2013 to 31 March 2020 The Fund paid dividends 25 times and paid capital return 8 times to the Unitholders.
+Please see Section 8.3.2 "History of Dividend Payments and Capital Return" 10 August 2016 The Fund, BTSC and AIA Company Limited ("AIA") signed memorandum agreement of construction of Suksa Wittaya station (S4) with a value of not more than THB 650mn.
 Under the agreement, the Fund and AIA will each fund 50 percent of the total construction cost.
-From 1 April 2018 to The Fund paid dividends 3 times and capital return 1 time to the Unitholders.
-31 March 2019 Please see Section 8.3.2- "History of Dividend Payments and Capital Returns"
+Please see Section 3.4.3 "Progress of Investment in Uncompleted Project" From 1 April 2019 to 31 March 2020 The Fund paid dividends 2 times and capital Return 4 times to the Unitholders.
+Please see Section 8.3.2 "History of Dividend Payments and Capital Return"